 Code: 1374772155

 Exposes an API that lets external tools add cards directly to your Anki deck.
-Required for browser extensions like AnkiConnect Web, for StudyCards AI exports, and for any workflow that sends cards to Anki automatically.
-Install this and forget about it — it runs in the background.
+Required for browser extensions like AnkiConnect Web and for any workflow that sends cards to Anki programmatically.
+(If you just want to import a finished deck, you don't need this — Anki imports .apkg files natively.)
+Install it and forget about it - it runs in the background.

 Code: 2055492159